avcoder/unit08-lesson03/slides.md

 import { Platform } from "react-native"; // create this file in utils/registerForPushNotificationsAsync.ts
 import * as Device from "expo-device";
 import * as Notifications from "expo-notifications";
-export async function registerForPushNotificationsAsync() {
-  if (Platform.OS === "android") { // Android 8.0 requires all notifs be assigned to a channel
+export async function registerForPushNotificationsAsync() { // devs can only ask users once; else user > settings if (Platform.OS === "android") { // Android 8.0 requires all notifs be assigned to a channel
     await Notifications.setNotificationChannelAsync("default", {
       name: "default",